 We've all been there at the start of a run, waiting for GPS to lock on, looking for satellites.
 Or realising that Google Maps doesn't quite have the blue dot in the right place.

 There's quite a few reasons GPS might be inaccurate or slow.
-Here's a few choice excuses, we mean, explanations: delays as the signal passes through the atmosphere; reflections from tall buildings or large rocks; an inaccurate time on the receiver's clock; buildings or nature getting in the way and tight grouping of satellites.
+Here's a few choice excuses, we mean, explanations: delays as the signal passes through the atmosphere; reflections and obstructions from tall buildings or large rocks; an inaccurate time on the receiver's clock; buildings or nature getting in the way and tight grouping of satellites.

 So there you have it, we hope you have a new found respect for GPS and how hard the tech works to get its signals where they need to in order to precisely track your 5Ks round the park.
 GPS, we salute you.